In 2016 What Hi-Fi? celebrated its 40th anniversary, and to mark the occasion we picked our 40 most influential products from those four decades.

 In 2006, ATC produced a blank-sheet design, using components designed and built in Gloucestershire.
 With their black speaker grilles and cherry wood veneer finish, the SCM11s may have looked a bit homely, and slightly retro by the standards of the mid-2000s, but they sounded superb.

-Refinements and improvements in the quality of drivers, and the materials and finishes of cabinets, have seen the SCM11s comfortably maintain their place at the top of the pile – as multiple Awards (most recently in 2015 for best standmounter) attest.
+Refinements and improvements in the quality of drivers, and the materials and finishes of cabinets, saw the SCM11s comfortably maintain their place at the top of the pile over the years.

 The best pound-for-pound speaker you can buy?
 It’s right up there.